omer310/J.A.R.V.I.S-Voice-Assistant/README.md

 python jarvis_voice_assistant.py
 ```

 A graphical interface will appear.
 Press the "Speak" button and provide a voice input.
 J.A.R.V.I.S will transcribe the input, process it, and respond with synthesized voice output.
 If the input is a code generation request, the generated code will be saved to a file with the appropriate extension.
+If the input is a question an appropriate answer will be displayed in the interface.

 Example request: "Generate Python code to reverse a string"